 In 1983, Jeffrey Lurie joined General Cinema Corporation, a major film company founded by his grandfather, Philip Smith, and headed by his uncle, Richard A. Smith.
 He then founded Chestnut Hill Productions in 1985, which produced a string of Hollywood movies and TV shows.

-Having initially tried to purchase the Patriots in 1993, Lurie purchased the Philadelphia Eagles in May 1994 for $195 million and has been in control of the franchise since.
+Lurie initially tried to purchase the New England Patriots in 1993, but it didn’t work out.
+Instead, he purchased the Philadelphia Eagles in May 1994 for $195 million, and he’s been in control of the franchise ever since.

 Denise also presided over the Pittsburgh Penguins during their 1990-1991 championship season, making her the third woman to serve as president of a Stanley Cup-winning team, adding to her impressive business résumé.